-Aung San Suu Kyi in the Hague for Rohingya genocide showdown | DW | 10.12.2019
+Aung San Suu Kyi in The Hague for Rohingya genocide showdown | DW | 10.12.2019

 Her arrival at the court and the subsequent three-day hearing were expected to draw protests from opponents and supporters.
 The case will not deal with the core allegation of genocide, and precedes a wider case that could take years.

-The 74-year-old has suffered a dramatic fall from grace over her silence over the plight of the Rohingya, and her defense of the same generals who once kept her under house arrest.
+The 74-year-old has suffered a dramatic fall from grace over her silence on the plight of the Rohingya, and her defense of the same generals who once kept her under house arrest.

 Read more: Rohingya people in Myanmar: What you need to know